arcanemachine/hetzner-dns-tools/README.md

 new_zone = zone_create(hetzner_dns_token='your-token',
                        name='your-domain.com')  # can also use zone_name

-# return only the ID of the new zone
+# print the name of the new zone
 print(new_zone['zone']['name'])  # 'your-domain.com'

 ```